Description

 Nearly every topic in Employment Evidence is supported with multiple forms, and digital copies of the book’s forms and checklists can be accessed and modified using your favorite word processor.

-In this 2022 edition of Employment Evidence, author David W. Neel brings you expanded and updated coverage of the governing law, including more than 200 new case summaries, and 5 new forms.
+In this 2024 edition of Employment Evidence, author David W. Neel brings you expanded and updated coverage of the governing law, including nearly 200 new case summaries and 8 new forms.
 The highlights include:

 Case Summaries and Legal Analysis re: